Wildflower Meadows and Pollinator Habitat

 But, they are challenging to start successfully.
 Our research is identifying the most efficent and economical ways to start a meadow planting - which species work best, how to start from seed or plugs, how to prepare the site, how to address weed management, mowing, etc. Many farms, public and private land managers are very interested in planting wildflowers for bee habitat and we are monitoring bee activity in our research plots as well.
 More....

 The following resources provide more information on establishing wildflower meadows and pollinator habitat

 - Planting for Pollinators in Northern New England - A poster summarizing the most important research-based information on how to successfully plant and establish wildflower meadows in our region.
 Provides recommendations on site preparation, planting, and management of wildflower meadows for pollinator habitat.
 Due to the format, it is best viewed online; recommended minimum print size 20 x 25".
-NEW!

 - Pollinator Plants for Northern New England Gardens - Create pollinator-friendly gardens to support numerous kinds of native bees, as well as honey bees and other pollinators.
 NEW!